What is Data Driven Marketing

-Data is a game-changer.
-It opens up newer opportunities for letting you save money, save time, or make more money.
-Effective use of data can aid in decision-making or help optimizing processes for leveraging your resources to their maximum.
-Big data and other forms of data-related tools such as visualization, data mining, data analytics, data integration, etc. have revolutionized many sectors.
-Right from operations, research, management, tech, marketing to retail, banking, advertising, and industrial automation –the list is endless.
-Big data efforts have indeed started showing results, coming a long way from being called ‘hype’ just some time ago.
+Data driven marketing strategy is a game-changer.
+It opens up newer opportunities for letting you save money, save time, or boost your marketing results.
+Effective use of data can aid in decision-making, help optimizing processes and leveraging your resources to their maximum.
+Right from data for market research, competition mapping, marketing to retail, advertising to brand audits–the list is endless.
 A study of global companies conducted by TCS suggests that 80% of companies have improved their decision making as a result of utilizing big data.

-Once you have the right amount of information on who your customers are and what they want, dig in much deeper to discover the hidden, non-obvious insights–aka the ‘areas of improvement’.
-Visualization of data can help to do precisely that.
+Once you have the right amount of information on who your customers are and what they want time to dig in much deeper to discover the hidden, non-obvious insights–aka the ‘areas of improvement’.
+Data visualization can help to do precisely that.
 Once you’ve got these areas of improvement figured out and taken care of, move towards making your data actionable.

-Actionable data shouldn’t be restricted only to marketing – share the insights with other key functions like sales, product, customer service, etc. for overall positive customer experience.
+Actionable data shouldn’t be restricted only to marketing.
+Share the insights with other key functions like sales, product, customer service for overall positive customer experience.

 Got something to add?
 Please share it with us in the comments below.

 Are you looking for data?
 Web scraping for market research can be helpful to contact web scraping service providers like PromptCloud who are specialized in web scraping.